 We welcome proposals from prospective PhD students wanting to join the Open Scores Lab, focusing on topics which intersect with current interests of Lab members or which extend the scope of our work.
 We can support practice-led projects incorporating a portfolio of creative work and more theoretical/musicological research, as well as interdisciplinary approaches.
 Please get in touch if you would like to discuss a proposal.

-For University regulations, fees, and general information, please also visit the our research degrees webpages.
+For University regulations, fees, and general information, please also visit the our research degrees pages.

 Current PhD Students